January 27, 2025 3 min read

-Folks wonder more about the role of Nitrates, Phosphates, Iron - does excess dosing of these elements cause algae ?
+People wonder more about the role of nitrates, phosphates, iron - does an excess of these elements cause algae?

-Both algae and plants will grow faster if there are plentiful nutrients in the water.
-Algae are microscopic and have much lower nutrient requirements to survive compared to aquatic plants.
-If plants don't do well because they are starving, it will lead to deteriorating old growth.
-The organic proteins released by deteriorating leaves trigger algae spores that feed off these substances.
-This is why it is common to see algae attaching to older growth and plants that are not growing well.
-The opposite is also true; healthy plants are extremely algae resistant.
-Filling up a tank full of healthy plants is the easiest way to get a good head start in planted tank algae control.
+Both algae and plants grow faster when there are plenty of nutrients in the water.
+Algae are microscopic and have much lower nutrient requirements to survive than aquatic plants.
+If plants don't grow well because they are starving, the result will be decaying old growth.
+The organic waste proteins released by decaying leaves trigger algae spores that feed on these substances.
+This is why it is common to see algae on older growth and plants that are not growing well.
+The opposite is also true; healthy plants are extremely resistant to algae.
+Filling a tank with healthy plants is the easiest way to get a good head start on planted tank algae control.

 Whether you choose to dose more nutrients or less, minimally you must dose enough to ensure that plants are healthy and growing well.
 Healthy plants are extremely algae resistant.
 This is true for all scenarios.

-In planted aquariums where there is dominant healthy plant mass, nutrient levels in the water column can be maintained at high levels (non-limiting for both plant and algae) yet we can have algae free tanks.
+In planted aquariums where there is a dominant healthy plant mass, nutrient levels in the water column can be maintained at high levels (non-limiting for both plants and algae) and yet we can have algae-free tanks.
 This has been demonstrated consistently by well-run tanks by Tom barr and others using the EI method of dosing - where nutrient levels remain consistently high throughout the week ( at no point do plants consume all the nutrients available in the water ).

 Tom barr's tank above demonstrates that having plenty of nutrients in the water does not result in an algae filled planted tank; if there is attention to plant health and overall tank cleanliness.

 Of course not.
-If you have a tank that is fully planted, such as Tom's tank above, plant dominance allows the tank to be greatly algae-resistant.
-In tanks that are more sparsely planted, heavy fertilizer dosing can be destabilizing.
-In the event that algae spores are triggered, and there is a lack of plant mass available to deny the algae space to flourish, algae will spread even more quickly given the elevated nutrient levels.
+If you have a fully planted tank, such as Tom's above, the dominance of plants will make the tank very resistant to algae.
+In more sparsely planted tanks, heavy doses of fertiliser can be destabilising.
+If algae spores are released and there is a lack of plant mass to deny the algae space to thrive, the algae will spread even faster due to the increased nutrient levels.

-Green dust algae (GDA) is very common in EI tanks if the tank is not matured enough or does not have enough plant mass for example.
-Algae issues in these tanks can be much worse than in tanks when water column nutrients are lean.
+Green Dust Algae (GDA) is very common in EI tanks if the tank is not mature enough or does not have enough plant mass, for example.
+Algae problems in these tanks can be much worse than in tanks where the water column is nutrient poor.

 In hardscape centric competition aquascapes such as this scape by Luca galarraga, overwhelmingly, the chosen dosing approach is lean water column dosing (low NO3, PO4 values) and substrate feeding plants by using rich aquasoil in planted areas.
 This is to make sure the hardscape is keep as clean of green dust/spot algae as possible.